-Unfortunately, instead of enjoying the benefits of owning fewer clothes, most of us buy into the lie that more is better.
+Unfortunately, instead of enjoying the benefits of a minimalist wardrobe, most of us buy into the lie that more is better.
 And because we do, we accumulate more and more clothing each season.
 We are convinced that new clothes will make us more joyful, more fashionable, and more popular.
 Unfortunately, they just end up getting in the way.

-Whether you are hoping to minimize your wardrobe to the absolute minimum or just trying to pare down some of the excess in your closet, you will find these 10 steps practical and applicable.
+Whether you are hoping to minimize your wardrobe to the absolute minimum or just trying to pare down some of the excesses in your closet, you will find these 10 steps practical and applicable.
 They are the same steps that we have used in our home to create our own minimalist wardrobes.

-- Wear fewer colors.
+2. Wear fewer colors.
 Most of us already have a few favorite colors that we wear most often anyway – usually because we like the way we look in them.
-Choosing to intentionally wear fewer colors means less accessories (shoes, belts, jewelry, handbags, etc.).
+Choosing to intentionally wear fewer colors means fewer accessories (shoes, belts, jewelry, handbags, etc.).
 It also makes too much sense not to try.

-- Donate, sell, recycle, discard.
+4. Donate, sell, recycle, discard.
 Depending on the size of one’s existing wardrobe, an initial paring down won’t take long.
 Make a few piles – donate, sell, or recycle.
 Start with the clothes that you no longer wear.
 You’ll be surprised how much you can remove and just how close you are to owning a minimalist closet once you build momentum.

-- Donate, sell, discard some more.
+5. Donate, sell, discard some more.
 Removing the clothes you no longer wear is easy.
 Removing the clothes that you don’t really need can be a tougher choice.
 Turn around all the hangers in your closet.
 After wearing an item, return the hanger facing the normal direction.
 After the season, remove every article of clothing that wasn’t worn.
 That should help get you started on a second round of paring down.
 See this article for more creative tips on decluttering.

-- Purchase quality over quantity.
-Only buy clothing that you truly love – even if it costs more.
+8. Purchase quality over quantity.
+Only buy minimalist clothing that you truly love – even if it costs more.
 If you stock your closet full of things you love, you will have less desire to add to it, which will make maintaining a minimalist closet a lot easier.